 A new and improved monitoring method has been introduced, allowing you to scale the number of monitored Linux servers within a SCOM Management Group to twice the previous maximum.

 Extend your management capabilities for configuration assessment, alert management, and capacity planning, by connecting your Operations Management infrastructure to Operations Management Suite (OMS).
-If OMS is an area of interest to you, here’s a couple of additional resources you may find helpful:
+If OMS is an area of interest to you, here’s an additional resource you may find helpful:

 There’s an additional entry in the SCOM admin pane, which provides access to third party partner solutions.
 We’ll leave it to you to see what you make of this, but luckily you’ve already found the essential partner solution and getting hold of it for yourself couldn’t be easier.